 The Schools’ Energy Co-op has already installed Solar Panels on 42 schools.
-It is now seeking to raise £650,000 under this share offer to enable it to install Solar Panels on at least seven more schools and a children’s hospice.
+It is now seeking to raise £880,000 under this share offer to enable it to install Solar Panels on at least 20 more schools.
 The more money we raise the more schools can benefit.

 Investments in shares of renewable energy co-operatives and community benefit societies are long term investments to deliver an environmental and social impact as well as a financial return.
 As with any investment there are risks.
 Your capital is at risk and may not be readily realisable.
 Returns are projected, variable, depend on performance of the project and are not guaranteed.
 Consider all risks before investing.
 As unregulated share offers, investments do not receive the protection of the Government’s Financial Services Compensation Scheme and investors do not have recourse to the Financial Ombudsman Service.